The Old Atlanta:

 Atlanta Black History

-The city of Atlanta always had a sizeable black population since the beginning of the 1900s when there were less than 200,000 residents in the region.
-Many of the early day African Americans came from the rural communities of the south to relocate into the larger city of Atlanta.
+The city of Atlanta always had a sizeable black population since the beginning of the 1900s, when there were less than 200,000 residents in the region.
+Many African Americans of Atlanta’s early days migrated to the city from the rural communities of The South.

 Life experiences for Atlanta’s early black population was without peace and equality as racism and discrimination was causing much suffering within the community.